 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee consists of Mr. Holmer, Dr. Jenkins and Ms. Jacques (appointed a member of the committee effective March 6, 2020), and Ms. Jacques is the Chairperson of the Nominating and Corporate Governance Committee.
-Mr. Panayiotopoulos served on, and was chair of, the Nominating and Corporate Governance Committee until March 6, 2020.
-Our Nominating and Corporate Governance Committee met two times in 2019.
+Our Nominating and Corporate Governance Committee currently consists of Dr. Salzmann, Dr. Ben, and Ms. Jacques.
+Ms. Jacques is the Chair of the Nominating and Corporate Governance Committee.
+Our Nominating and Corporate Governance Committee met four times in 2022.
 The Nominating and Corporate Governance Committee nominates individuals to be elected to the full board by our stockholders.
 The Nominating and Corporate Governance Committee considers recommendations from stockholders if submitted in a timely manner in accordance with the procedures set forth in our bylaws and will apply the same criteria to all persons being considered.
-All members of the Nominating and Corporate Governance Committee are independent directors as defined under the NASDAQ listing standards.
-Mr. Panayiotopoulos, during his period of service as a member and chair of the Nominating and Corporate Governance Committee in 2019, was also determined by our Board to be independent as defined under the NASDAQ listing standards.
+All members of the Nominating and Corporate Governance Committee are independent directors as defined under the Nasdaq Listing Rules.
 Our Board has adopted a written charter for the Nominating and Corporate Governance Committee.
 A copy of the charter is posted under the "Investors" tab under "Governance" in our website, which is located at www.corbuspharma.com.